hyling/kean.github.io/_posts/2017-11-10-codable-tips-and-tricks.markdown

 # 2. Id Type and a Single Value Container

-In the previous example I've used a special `Id<Post>` type.
-The `Id` type gets parametrized with a generic parameter `Entity` which isn't actually used by the `Id` itself but is used by compiler when comparing different types of `Id`s.
+In the previous example, I've used a special `Id<Post>` type.
+The `Id` type gets parametrized with a generic parameter `Entity` which isn't actually used by the `Id` itself but is used by the compiler when comparing different types of `Id`s.
 This way the compiler ensures that I can't accidentally pass `Id<Media>` where `Id<Image>` is expected.

 > Another place where I used *phantom types* for type safety is my <a href="{{ site.url }}/post/api-client">**API Client in Swift**</a> post.